leonidlm/k8s-for-devs-course/modules/03-production/05-deployment-strategies/README.md

 release pods to 0 (`kubectl scale deployment ...`) and try browsing the wordpress UI.
 If it's working it means the traffic is successfully reaching the canary release.

+What will happen if we won't set custom matchLabels directive and use the default values specified by the deployment object?
+Will it affect how we'll be able to promote the canary version to the main deployment resource?

 ## **Advanced**: Downward API & Hooks